Shop All Lag Bolts

 Zinc Plated Steel Hex Lag Bolts

-Lag screws with a zinc plated finish (CR+3) offer protection to the case hardened fastener.
-Lag Bolts available in standard SAE inch sizes in various lengths.
+Lag screws with a zinc plated finish (CR+3) offer protection to the case-hardened fastener.
+They are available in standard SAE inch sizes in various lengths.
 While they have a protected layer of zinc, these screws are not as corrosion resistant as HDG and are not recommended for exterior use.

 Not sure what material you need?
 Check out our Material Guide to find the right material for your needs!